qturner390/LLMSumarizationPipeline/README.md

 - **Local LLM integration**
   - Using Ollama (```llama3.2``` by default) to summarize the input text.
   - Gives a bulleted list summary.
+  - Extracts keywords from a text.
 - **Output management**
   - Save the summary to a `.txt` file.

 ### GUI
 - **Upload interface**
-  - Build a simple window (e.g. using Tkinter or PySimpleGUI) with an upload button and drag-and-drop area.
+  - Build a simple window with an upload button and drag-and-drop area.
   - Show progress while processing the PDF.
 - **Side-by-side viewer**
   - Display the original PDF text or pages on the left.